fastoch/Networking/Access_Control_Lists.md

 >[!note]
 >You do not need to add a space between the interface type and the interface number.

-To verify this: `do show ip interface gi0/1.10`
+To verify our configuration: `do show ip interface gi0/1.10`
 Look for the outgoing and inbound access list entries:
 ![image](https://github.com/fastoch/Networking/assets/89261095/44746483-690e-4a7a-bbe4-fdff4348a312)